ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.3 Action Requests/3.2.3.1 GL Journal/HOME.md

 1. Request Validations

    1. Improperly formatted input data is rejected with a GraphQL Error.
-   2. Request is not processed if the user does not have authorization to use the operation.
+   2. Request is not processed if the user does not have authorization to use the operation and are rejected with an appropriate message to the consumer.
    3. Payloads with missing or blank input data are rejected with a GraphQL Error.

 2. Request Header Validations